pantelis/aiml-common/lectures/data-mining-intro/_index.md

 3. The functional decomposition of the four pipelines needed to power a data intensive business / application.
 4. The complexity behind a real world data pipeline and its tradeoffs (CAP theorem)
 5. The Python language basic APIs in data science projects and a tutorial path for you to dig deeper.
-6. How to run your first _end to end_ `pipeline that mines housing data and predicts their prices in your own cloud environment (colab).